Zugarramurdi: Etymology

 Zugarramurdi is a toponym with unknown meaning, even though it comes from Basque.
-The philologist Koldo Mitxelena proposed that the etymology of the name could be “place with abundancy of ruined elms”, coming from zugar (elm) + andur (ruined) + the suffix –di (it indicates abundancy).
+The philologist Koldo Mitxelena proposed that the etymology of the name could be “place with an abundance of ruined elms”, coming from zugar (elm) + andur (ruined) + the suffix –di (it indicates abundance).
 However, Mitxelena himself admitted not having proof about this theory.

-In Basque and in Spanish it seems that the name of the village is transcribed in the same way, although the z is pronounced differently in both languages.
-Because of that, the pronunciation slightly varies.
+It seems that the name of the village is transcribed in the same way in Basque and Spanish, even though the z is pronounced differently in these languages.
+Because of this, the pronunciation of Zugarramurdi varies slightly.

 Legend

 It is said that the word “akelarre” comes from the field next to one of the small Zugarramurdi caves, where the witch meetings used to take place.
 The Basque word akelarre means “the field of the he-goat”, as well as 'witches sabbath'.
 Those present in the meetings used to call the caves from this field, because in it, a big black he-goat used to graze (called Akerbeltz in Basque).
 It is said the he-goat turned into a human when the witches gathered, so it is thought the goat was the devil itself.
 This is why Zugarramurdi is often called “The Cathedral of the Devil”.

-The legend of Zugartamurdi is the main plot of the 2013 Spanish film, La brujas de Zugarramurdi (in English, it is Witching and Bitching).
+The legend of Zugartamurdi is the basis of the 2013 comedy-horror film, Las brujas de Zugarramurdi (renamed Witching and Bitching for English audiences).